 Become a Leader in the Public Sector with an MPA Degree

-The Master of Public Administration is a 36-unit program for emerging leaders who desire to advance their career serving in publicly funded or nonprofit organizations.
+The Master of Public Administration is a 36-unit online program for emerging leaders who desire to advance their career serving in publicly funded or nonprofit organizations.
 If you are interested in working in the public sector, social service and health services management, urban planning, criminal justice, or education, this degree will help you become a high-performing manager skilled in problem solving, decision making, and communication with diverse population groups.

 Choose Your Specialization